ApiRTC/apirtccom/README.md

 Requirements:

-    - git
+    - git installed on your computer,

+    - github account with access right to this repository, and likely your public ssh key exchanged with github,

-    - a code editor like Visual Studio Code
+    - a code editor like Visual Studio Code.

-First, clone this repository

-Then:
+Clone this repository:

+`git clone git@github.com:ApiRTC/apirtccom.git`

+go inside the project:

 `cd apirtccom`